This is one of over 100 articles in the author’s Astronomy Digest.

 Astrosharp applied to the M31 Nebula image

-I find that as well as reducing the star sizes, Astrosharp can increase their brightness.
+I find that as well as reducing the star sizes, the earlier versions of AstroSharp can increase their brightness.
 I like the stars to become less obvious in an image that is focussing on a nebula such as M31.
-This is not a problem.
+This may not be a problem with the newer version.
 The enhanced Stars image is copied and pasted over the Nebula image and the two combined by flattening them using the ‘Screen’ blending mode.
 The stars brightness is simply controlled by adjusting the ‘Opacity’ slider (0% = no stars, 100% = full brightness.

 [An alternative to using Astrosharp to reduce the star sizes is to use the free program Images Plus which, in its special functions, has a star size reduction tool which does not brighten the stars.]